Reviewed January 2021

 Could endometriosis be causing my back pain?

-Back pain is a hugely common condition, but due to the wide variety of things that may cause it, it can sometimes be difficult to deduce whether your back pain is due to a specific condition.
+Back pain is very common, but due to the wide variety of things that may cause it, it can sometimes be difficult to deduce whether your back pain is due to a specific condition.
 Reproductive issues can sometimes cause back pain, which is unsurprising given the location of the reproductive organs within the pelvis.

 Endometriosis is one such condition that can cause back pain.
 It is a common condition in which the tissue that forms the lining of the womb, also known as the endometrium, is found growing in other parts of the body.
 This condition is estimated to affect around 1 in 10 women in the UK.1